yaferdln/404-Page/README.md

 # 404-Page
-Simple 404 page using Html &amp; Css
+Simple 404 page using HTML and CSS